Michael Jordan: First three-peat (1991–1993)

+After the Bulls' previous losses to the Pistons, Phil Jackson, along with assistant coach Tex Winter, focused on implementing the triangle offense to counteract the Pistons' defense and other teams that heavily targeted Jordan.
+This system, however, required Jordan to adjust his playing style.
+In his book Eleven Rings, Jackson recalled, "I was planning to ask Michael to reduce the number of shots he took so that other members of the team could get more involved in the offense.
+I knew this would be a challenge for him."
+In The Last Dance, Jordan admitted he was initially reluctant to back the system.
+Nevertheless, he eventually embraced the change, which led to success for the team.

 In the 1990–91 season, Jordan won his second MVP award after averaging 31.5 ppg on 53.9% shooting, 6.0 rpg, and 5.5 apg for the regular season.
 The Bulls finished in first place in their division for the first time in sixteen years and set a franchise record with 61 wins in the regular season.
 With Scottie Pippen developing into an All-Star, the Bulls had elevated their play.
 The Bulls defeated the New York Knicks and the Philadelphia 76ers in the opening two rounds of the playoffs.
 They advanced to the Eastern Conference Finals where their rival, the Detroit Pistons, awaited them; this time, the Bulls beat the Pistons in a four-game sweep.

-The Bulls advanced to the Finals for the first time in franchise history to face the Los Angeles Lakers, who had Magic Johnson and James Worthy, two formidable opponents.
-The Bulls won the series four games to one, and compiled a 15–2 playoff record along the way.
+The Bulls advanced to the Finals for the first time in franchise history to face the Los Angeles Lakers.
+The Bulls won the series in five games, and compiled a 15–2 playoff record along the way.
 Perhaps the best-known moment of the series came in Game 2 when, attempting a dunk, Jordan avoided a potential Sam Perkins block by switching the ball from his right hand to his left in mid-air to lay the shot into the basket.
 In his first Finals appearance, Jordan had 31.2 ppg on 56% shooting from the field, 11.4 apg, 6.6 rpg, 2.8 spg, and 1.4 bpg.
-Jordan won his first NBA Finals MVP award, and he cried while holding the Finals trophy.
+Jordan won his first NBA Finals MVP award and cried while holding the Finals trophy.